-In what area of ministry did you operate in…what in specific terms were your involvement in the church?
+In what area of ministry did you operate…what in specific terms were your involvements in the church?

-What in practical terms have this change in theology caused you as a person?
+What in practical terms has this change in theology caused you as a person?

 Well, like Paul cried in Philippians 3: 8 “For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ”, same is my experience and the experience of all those who shall stand for the truth of the pure gospel void of mammon.
 We lose all things – relationships, money, comfort, respect, reputation, our empires, our pride, our followers, our ambitions – everything…But guess what?
 We gain Christ!